-Ordinarily, my suggestion would be to get underneath a boss this size, but Amygdala has several attacks directed downward and each of his arms seemingly do damage even if they don’t connect with you so staying in front of him and waiting for good windows is the best approach.
+Ordinarily, my suggestion would be to get underneath a boss this size.
+Still, Amygdala has several attacks directed downward, and each of his arms seemingly does damage even if they don’t connect with you so staying in front of him and waiting for good windows is the best approach.

 All things considered, it shouldn’t take the average player more than a few tries to get the win.

 14. Darkbeast Paarl